mstrimas/smoothr/README.md

-In addition to these smoothing functions, `smoothr` offers functions for filling polygon holes and dropping line and polygon fragments based on a size threshold, as well as densification (i.e. adding additional vertices along curves). **Note that smoothing can give the false perception of higher precision than actually exists in the data, so users should be cautious when applying these algorithms.**
+In addition to these smoothing functions, `smoothr` offers functions for filling polygon holes and dropping line and polygon fragments based on a size threshold, as well as densification (i.e. adding additional vertices along curves).

+**When using `smoothr`, a couple important warnings should be considered:** 1.
+Smoothing can give the false perception of higher precision than actually exists in the data, so users should be cautious when applying these algorithms.
+2. The smoothing algorithms used do not preserve topological boundaries between features, therefore this package is not suitable for smoothing isolines (e.g. elevation contours) or administrative boundaries (e.g. country borders)

 Installation
 ------------